-Enrolment will start after the approval by the Ethics Committee and other regulatory authorities in the participating countries.
+Enrolment will start after the approval by the Ethics Committee, the Danish Medicines Agency and the Capital Region Knowledge Center for Data Compliance (legal department).
 We will publish the approved protocol online at the Collaboration of Research in Intensive Care's website at www.cric.nu and submit a manuscript with main points of the protocol including description of design, rationale and the detailed statistical analysis plan to a peer-reviewed medical journal.